phantom/shortcuts/README.md

 For projects interested in this integration, please complete our survey for further consideration: [Phantom Features Survey](https://surveymonkey.com/r/phantomfeatures).

 ## Examples
-Composition is the true power of Wallet Shortcuts, instead of trying to come up with all possible use cases.
+Composition is the true power of Shortcuts, instead of trying to come up with all possible use cases.
 Allow the flexibility to mix and match options.
 These are some examples.

 ### Mobile